Roopa Pai: Biography

-Roopa was born in a Lingayat family in Bangalore.
+Pai was born in a Lingayat family in Bangalore.
 She started writing during her 11th standard, first writing articles for the Deccan Herald.
-She went on to complete her Engineering degree and moved to Delhi after her marriage.
-Here she started writing for the children's magazine Target.
-The couple eventually shifted to London where she wrote articles covering Indian restaurants in London, for the Travel Trends magazine.
+She went on to complete an engineering degree and moved to Delhi after her marriage.
+There she started writing for the children's magazine Target.

+The couple eventually shifted to London, where she wrote articles covering Indian restaurants in London, for the Travel Trends magazine.
 She was also commissioned by the British Tourism Authority to cover hotels and accommodations for Indian tourists across the UK.
 The couple eventually moved back to Bangalore.